From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 How Language Creates Safety

-I am simply noticing when their shoulders rise, when their breath shortens, or when their eyes glaze over because they have left the conversation and gone into a protection mode.
-These are my cues to change the language.
-Not to just simplify it, but to make it more human, more spacious, more true to what we are actually talking about.
+When I work with someone, the nuance to their body is in my view.
+The noticing when their shoulders rise, when their breath shortens, or when their eyes glaze over matters.
+Because they may have left the conversation and gone into a protection mode.
+These are my cues to change the language and step back.
+Not to simplify the words, but to make it more human, more spacious, more true to what we are actually talking about.

 This is when real preparation becomes possible.